Visas and Immigration

 If you have been offered a post within one of NHSScotland’s Health Boards, you will be issued a Certificate of Sponsorship to allow you to apply for a Tier 2 (General Visa), if required.

-This visa will grant you entry to the UK and allow you to work within the role and the Health Board in which you have been offered.
+This visa will grant you entry to the UK and allow you to work within the role and the Health Board in which you have been offered a position.

-In additional to the Certificate of Sponsorship that the employing NHS Health Board will supply, you must be able to meet the other eligibility requirements.
+In addition to the Certificate of Sponsorship that the employing NHS Health Board will supply, you must be able to meet the other eligibility requirements.